Mourning collared dove: Taxonomy

-Behavior
+Behaviour

-The mourning collared dove's flight is quick, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
+The flight is quick, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.

 Diet and feeding

-Mourning collared doves eat grass seeds, grains and other vegetation.
+Mourning collared doves eat grass seeds, grain and other vegetation.
 They are quite terrestrial, and usually forage on the ground.
-Unlike several other species in this genus, they are quite gregarious and often feed in groups.
+They are quite gregarious and often feed in groups.

 Sounds

-The call from the Mourning Collared Dove is a deep, nasally call note that sounds along the lines of kuk-koooo-kuk.
+The call is a deep, nasal note that sounds along the lines of kuk-koooo-kuk.
 This call pattern is flat and considered a hoot.

 Reproduction

 These birds typically mate monogamously and the timing in which they mate depends on location.
-For example, breeding occurs from December to June in Sudan, but September through October in Chad, and in other places breeding occurs each month.
-After breeding, they tend to build a stick nest in low tree branch or bush, preferably closer to the ground, often a mangrove.
-A clutch is the term for the two white eggs that are laid.
-The eggs need to be incubated for fifteen days, which is done by both male and female.
+For example, breeding occurs from December to June in Sudan, but September to October in Chad, and in Senegal and Gambia, breeding occurs throughout the year.
+They tend to build a stick nest in low tree branch or bush, preferably closer to the ground, often a mangrove.
+A clutch of two white eggs that are laid.
+The eggs need to be incubated for 13–14 days, which is done by both male and female, with the young fledging after 15–18 days.